 5. Audible Alarm

 Certain customers prefer an audible alarm as part of the CO monitoring system.
-In this case, we can take one analog output from the PLC and connect to an audible alarm or siren.
+In this case, we can take one analogue output from the PLC and connect to an audible alarm or siren.
 In case the CO measurement is high for a certain time, the alarm will be activated.

 6. Phone call & SMS alert

-If you require a phone call or SMS alert if CO level goes high, we can connect an additional system.
+If you require a phone call or SMS alert if the CO level goes high, we can connect an additional system.
 This will generate phone calls and SMS to 8 operators.
 It will also deliver a recorded voice message indicating the type of fault, location etc.